hphelion/documentation/moonshot/manage.imagebuilder.md

 * 4 GB physical RAM.
 * Enough space in /tmp to hold two uncompressed cloud images.
 One uncompressed image is up to 800 MB in size.
-* (Optional) Proxy settings for internet connectivity.
+* (Optional) Proxy settings for Internet connectivity.
 * qemu-utils and git-core package, VLAN, busybox, open-iscsi, python-lxml, python-libvirt, libvirt, qemu-system installed on the server.

 ## Creating a disk image ## {#disk-image-create}